Trump Agrees to Honor 'One China' in Call to Xi

-U.S. President Donald Trump has assured Chinese President Xi Jinping in a phone call that he will uphold the “One China” policy, according to a White House statement cited by multiple media outlets Thursday evening, in a move likely to ease diplomatic friction between the world’s two largest economies.
+U.S. President Donald Trump has assured Chinese President Xi Jinping in a phone call that he will uphold the “one China” policy, according to a White House statement on Thursday evening, in a move likely to ease diplomatic friction between the world’s two largest economies.

 According to the statement, Trump used the first direct contact with his Chinese counterpart to say the U.S. will abide by the 1992 Consensus agreed by Beijing and Taipei that declares Taiwan and China to be part of the same nation, even if both sides disagree as to that nation's sovereign power.

-The Consensus has been the bedrock of warming relations between these old adversaries, which effectively split in 1949, when routed Nationalists fled across the Strait following the communist victory in China’s Civil War.
+The consensus has been the bedrock of warming relations between these old adversaries, which effectively split in 1949, when routed Nationalists fled across the Taiwan Strait following the communist victory in China’s Civil War.
 Since then, Taiwan has become a self-ruled island, but Beijing continues to regard it as a renegade province, to be retaken by force is necessary.

 Trump’s acceptance of a phone call in December from Taiwan President Tsai Ing-wen — breaking almost four decades of no direct contact between U.S. and Taiwanese leaders — threatened to send Sino-U.S. relations into a tailspin.
 So did his repeated statements that U.S. recognition of “One China” was “up for negotiation.”